Read our frequently asked questions here.

 If you are having medical treatment or are taking prescribed medication for a medical condition, then we advise you to seek advice from a medical professional before you order or start using the Oralift device.

-As with any exercise regime, over use of the Oralift device can lead to over stressing of the facial muscles.
+As with any treatment involving muscles, over use of the Oralift device can lead to over stressing of the muscles involved.

-If you are in the middle of orthodontic treatment, it would be better to choose the option with professional support or wait until your treatment is finished.
+If you are in the middle of orthodontic treatment, it would be better to wait until your treatment is finished.

 Instructions for moulding your device are given in your Oralift App which is available to you when you purchase your Oralift kit.